Mroussell/mjr_website/README.md

 # What is 'MJRdev.info'?

 This is a Python Flask Web Server that acts as my personal portfolio and a base for any of my on going projects.
-All back-end applications and server rendered are done using python and namely the flask library.
+All back-end applications and server renders are done using python and namely the flask library.
-To not rely on javascript to much, the front-end of the site site is styled and completely coded with HTML5 and CSS4 except for automation scripts.
+To not rely on javascript to much, the front-end of the site site is styled and almost completely coded with HTML5 and CSS except for automation scripts.
 Styling and formatting webpages is not my strong suit an thus i wanted to keep the styling as simple and elegent as possible.
-Managing the deployment and backend of the site are all pyhton utilies and as light weight as possble back-end dependencies as well as a postgreSQL database for managing any data that runs through the sites.
+Managing the deployment and backend of the site are all pyhton utilies and are as light weight as possble, back-end dependencies as well as a postgreSQL database for managing any data that runs through the sites.

 # How to run this app